puterakahfi/angular-github-activity/README.md

 The `github.activity` module requires a dependency of `ngResource` for service calls made to Github API

-The templates expect `/fonts` which contain iconography so make sure to include those too.
+The templates expect `/fonts` which contain iconography so make sure to include those as well.
 You can [customize templates](#custom-templates) to change the icons or remove them entirely.

 ```html
 <head>